COMPARE TO OTHER COMPONENTS

 8.1.
 IronOCR Licensing

-IronOCR has a free development license for personal, noncommercial projects.
+IronOCR has a free development license for personal, non-commercial projects.

-IronOCR offers a distinct price structure for commercial licenses.
+IronOCR offers a distinct pricing structure for commercial licenses.
 The Lite package begins at $749 with no additional costs.
 All licenses include a 30-day money-back guarantee, a year of software support and upgrades, development, testing, staging, production validity, and a perpetual license (one-time purchase).
 Learn more about IronOCR's complete pricing structure and licensing information from this page.

 For a one-time fee of $1599, you may obtain royalty-free redistribution of SaaS and OEM goods.